kleitz/blogger/readme.md

-to deploy this app:
+## to deploy this app:

-1 use a ubuntu server
+- use a ubuntu server

-2 clone the code base to server
+- clone the code base to server

-3 install composer
+- install composer

-4 cd into the folder and do composer install
+- cd into the folder and do composer install

+- create the database in mysql

+- make a .env file on server and add all the server keys

-5 run command “php artisan migrate” to migrate the entire database 6 finally run php artisan serve to make the app go live
+- run command “php artisan migrate” to migrate the entire database

+- finally run php artisan serve to make the app go live